philiphart1006/classical-tetris/README.md

-**ReadMe - Project 1 (Classical Tetris)**
+# ReadMe - Project 1 (Classical Tetris)

 ![Classical Tetris logo](images/image21.png "image_tooltip")

 ** **
 ## Description

 This project was undertaken in week 4 of the course at the end of the introduction to the front-end module.

-It was written in HTML, CSS, and Vanilla JavaScript.
+The brief was to create a fully functional retro computer game webpage using HTML, CSS, and Vanilla JavaScript.

+I wanted both a game that would have basic functionality at least equal to the original with the opportunity to add enhancements within both the JS functionality and CSS styling so I chose to make a multi-themed version of the arcade classic, Tetris, in both a classic and *classical* style.

 ## [Deployment link](https://philiphart1006.github.io/classical-tetris/)